payetools/Payetools/README.md

 Tests are included for 2022-2023 and 2023-2024 tax year rates and thresholds.

 ### Documentation
-Limited API documentation is available at https://paytools.dev.
-This is a work in progress.
+Limited API documentation is available at https://paytools.dev/api/Paytools.html.
+This is very much a work in progress.

 ### Releases
 The plan is to build and release the Paytools.Core libraries on a regular basis and to publish all supported modules via Nuget.
 The first such publication is planned for May 2023.